skwongman/My-Portfolio/README.md

   <p style="width: 800px; margin: auto;"><img src="/screenshots/screenshot_10.png" alt="preview"></p>

   - **Theme:** TypeScript and Object-oriented Programming were particularly adopted in this project.
 It is a simple counter to calculate the total amounts spent for all shopping cart items added.
 Also, it allows users to copy the pre-definied texts to the clipboard (viz. ctrl + c) by clicking nearby buttons.
-Webpack was also used for codes bundling and website deployment.
+Webpack was also used for codes bundling to achieve an easy way for website deployment.

   - **Website URL:** https://skwongman.github.io/Shopping-Cart-Website